codeface-io/SwiftObserver/README.md

 }
 ```

-When *Observables* die, you don't need to do anything.
-Their observations stop automatically.
+On the side of *observables*, you don't need to do anything.
+The observations that an *observable* is part of stop automatically when the *observable* dies.

 Forgetting some observations wouldn't waste significant memory.
 But you should understand, control and express the mechanics of your code to a degree that prevents systemic leaks.